OriginTrail/ReadTheDocs/source/wallet-setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to test you will need some Ether on our wallet.
 Initially your
 balance will be 0.
-To get some Ether to test go to
+To get some test Ether to test go to
 https://faucet.rinkeby.io/ and follow the instructions.
 Remember, test
 network Ether does not have any exchange value, it's just for testing
 and development purposes.

-Once you get Ether on your account, you will be able to see new balance
+Once you get Ether/test TRAC on your account, you will be able to see new balance
 in MetaMask.

 .. _here: http://github.com/OriginTrail/ot-yimishiji-pilot/wiki/Usage